UX Portfolios

 © Interaction Design Foundation, CC BY-SA 4.0

-User experience (UX) design portfolios are essential:
+User experience (UX) design portfolios are essential to:

-1. Who you are—What your background is and what drives you.
+1. Who you are: What your background is and what drives you.

-2. What you can do—This varies with the seniority of UX roles, etc.
+2. What you can do: This varies with the seniority of UX roles, etc.

-3. How you think and work—To understand how you approach problems and work with others.
+3. How you think and work: To understand how you approach problems and work with others.

 What Makes a UX Portfolio Stand Out?